roapi/roapi/README.md

 ### SQL query interface

-To query tables through a subset of standard SQL, send the query through `POST` request to `/api/sql` endpoint.
+To query tables using a subset of standard SQL, send the query through `POST` request to `/api/sql` endpoint.
 This is the only query interface that supports table joins.